seven1m/onebody/INSTALL.md

 **Backup your MySQL database and your `db` directory first!**

+### Upgrade Notes

+Check the Google Group for details on specific releases.
+I try to send a message whenever I run into notable issues.

 There are a few different ways to upgrade your existing OneBody install, depending on how you installed the software originally...

 ### I originally installed via Capistrano.